purescript-hyper/hyper/docs/use-cases.md

 a form that posts to a non-existing resource.
 The *Router* module of Hyper should encode all the application route information as a component on the Conn.
-A separate DSL for writing HTML can, based on the links and forms used in the markup, create a type describing which resources must be routed.
-A mismatch in those types would give a compile error, as the user have references a non-existing route in the web application.
+A separate DSL for writing HTML can, based on the links and forms used in the markup, create a type describing which resources must be present in the routing component.
+A mismatch between those types would give a compile error, as the user has referenced a non-existing route in the web application.

 ### Open Issues